brentp/vcfanno/README.md

 -------

 the example directory contains the data and conf for a full example.
-To run, either download the [appropriate binary](https://github.com/brentp/vcfanno/releases/tag/v0.0.3) for your system build with:
+To run, either download the [appropriate binary](https://github.com/brentp/vcfanno/releases/tag/v0.0.3) for your system or build with:

 ```Shell
 go get